thaalescosta/cs2-match-and-player-scraper/README.md

 I was having a hard time finding datasets of Counter Strike 2 on the internet.
 After doing some googling I figured why not make my own.

-Andhile I'm at it, why not make it more complex and maybe create a database in MySQL and a Power BI dashboard.
+And while I'm at it, why not make it more complex and maybe create a database in MySQL and a Power BI dashboard.

 ![test](https://github.com/thaalescosta/cs2-match-and-player-scraper/blob/main/ExtractMatchData/_resources/diagram.png)

 ## Tools